 7. Be Easy to Pay

 Don’t make it hard for customers to give you money.
-Offering multiple payment options, while prioritizing autopay, will improve your chances of collecting immediately.
+Offering multiple payment options, while prioritizing autopay, will improve your chances of getting paid immediately.

 When customers are unable to use their preferred payment methods, like credit, debit, or ACH payments, it can create friction in the payment process.
 The more friction, the less likely it is you’ll be paid promptly.
 Limited options and complicated accounts receivable processes slow down the entire system and breed frustration for all involved.
 When available, it’s best to offer an auto-pay solution for recurring services.